OpenNMT/OpenNMT-tf/README.md

 *See the template file `config/models/template.py` and examples in `config/models/`.*

-### Run configuration
+### Parameters configuration

-Runs are described in separate YAML files.
-They define how to train, infer or export a model.
+Parameters are described in separate YAML files.
+They define data files, optimization settings, dynamic model parameters, and options related to training and inference.

 The command line accepts multiple configuration files so that some parts can be made reusable, e.g:

 ```
-python -m bin.main [...] --run config/data/wmt_ende.yml config/run/default_train.yml config/params/adam_with_decay.yml
+python -m bin.main [...] --config config/data/wmt_ende.yml config/run/default_train.yml config/params/adam_with_decay.yml
 ```

 If a configuration key is duplicated, the value defined in the rightmost configuration file has priority.
-Additionally, fields marked as optional have a default value defined in `opennmt/config.py`.

-*See example configurations in `config/`.*
+*See the example configuration `config/config.sample.yml` to learn about available options.*

 ## Monitoring